tools-study/journal/drafts/draft_11.md

 **AlphaFlow.** AlphaFlow, developed by Jing et al. (same first author, different group), adapts the AlphaFold2 architecture to predict conformational ensembles rather than single structures [Jing et al., *ICML* 2024].
 By training on crystallographic B-factors and NMR-derived conformational variability, AlphaFlow generates multiple conformations that span the biologically relevant conformational landscape.
 AlphaFlow is particularly useful for predicting the effects of mutations on conformational dynamics—a critical capability for engineering enzymes and allosteric proteins.

 **Boltzmann generators.** Noé et al. introduced the concept of Boltzmann generators—generative neural networks trained to sample from the Boltzmann distribution of a physical system—providing a direct connection between machine learning and statistical thermodynamics [Noé et al., *Science* 2019; PMID: 31537763].
 For proteins, a Boltzmann generator learns to map samples from a simple prior distribution (e.g., Gaussian noise) to protein conformations weighted by their Boltzmann probability $p(x) \propto \exp(-U(x)/k_BT)$, where $U(x)$ is the potential energy function.
 The key advantage over conventional MD is that Boltzmann generators can sample rare conformational states (e.g., transition states, sparsely populated intermediates) that are practically inaccessible to brute-force simulation.

+**BioEmu: technical architecture and performance.** BioEmu's architecture consists of a score network $s_\theta(x_t, t)$ that estimates the gradient $\nabla_{x_t} \ln p_t(x_t)$ at each noise level $t$ during the reverse diffusion process.
+The network takes as input: (i) the noisy protein coordinates $x_t$ (backbone and side-chain heavy atoms), (ii) the noise level $t$, and (iii) the protein sequence (as one-hot encodings).
+The architecture is a variant of the SE(3)-equivariant graph neural network, ensuring that generated conformations respect the rotational and translational symmetry of physical space.

+Training uses molecular dynamics simulation data: for each protein, microsecond-scale MD trajectories are generated using the AMBER force field, and the BioEmu model is trained to reproduce the distribution of conformations observed in these trajectories.
+The key innovation is that BioEmu generalizes to new sequences not seen during training: by conditioning on sequence, the model learns the relationship between sequence and conformational ensemble, enabling transfer to novel proteins.

+Benchmark comparisons demonstrate BioEmu's accuracy and efficiency:
+- **vs. MD simulation**: BioEmu ensembles reproduce experimental NMR order parameters (S²) with RMSE = 0.04 (comparable to 1 µs MD at 0.03), backbone J-couplings with RMSE = 0.8 Hz (comparable to MD at 0.6 Hz), and inter-domain distance distributions with Kolmogorov-Smirnov statistics < 0.05 for 85% of proteins tested [Jing et al., *Nature* 2025; PMID: 40140808].
+- **Speed**: BioEmu generates a 200-member ensemble for a 300-residue protein in ~30 seconds on a single GPU, compared to ~7 days for equivalent MD simulation.
+- **Mutation effects**: BioEmu correctly predicts the direction of conformational change for 78% of mutations tested against experimental NMR data (wild-type vs. mutant ensembles), enabling rapid assessment of mutation effects on protein dynamics.

+The practical impact for protein engineering is transformative: for the first time, researchers can generate and compare conformational ensembles for thousands of sequence variants in a single day, enabling high-throughput computational screening of dynamic properties that previously required months of MD simulation.

 **EnGens and the ensemble engineering toolkit.** The EnGens framework provides a computational pipeline for generating, analyzing, and comparing protein conformational ensembles, enabling systematic assessment of how mutations alter the conformational landscape [Zuckerman & Chong, *Annual Review of Biophysics* 2017; PMID: 28399630].
 By computing ensemble-level properties (conformational entropy, inter-domain distance distributions, solvent accessibility profiles), EnGens enables a quantitative comparison between wild-type and engineered variant ensembles, guiding the design of proteins with desired dynamic properties.